Feastio

 Next on the menu was the alligator bolognese-that's more like it!
 Since the turtle bolognese I'd read about wasn't an option, it was clear they'd subbed the 'gator.

-Along with the burger, another contender for my money was the roasted lamb t-bones and the Gulf shrimp and grits with shiitake mushrooms.
+Along with the burger, other contenders for my money were the roasted lamb t-bones and the Gulf shrimp and grits with shiitake mushrooms.

 Related: Pasjoli French Bistro in Santa Monica